aroberge/reeborg-world-creation/chapter1.md

 ## Which way is better?

 The answer is ... it depends.
 If all I want to do is to create a static world where all artefacts except the robot are at a fixed position, and where I only use default artefacts/images, like the world shown below \[_except for the bridge over the water_\], I find that this is more easily done using only the menu-driven **World editor**.

 ![](/assets/nice_path.png)

 However, if I want to use different artefact, or to create new types of interactions, _etc_., I most often use a hybrid approach where I first write all the code in the main editor, like you did in the second example, doing various tests until I am satisfied with the result.
 Then, I move some of the code to the **Onload **editor and, very often, some to the **Pre **and **Post **editors whose role I will explain in the next chapter.

-I have no doubt that, as you create more worlds, you will find an approach that works for you.
+I have no doubt that, as you create more worlds, you will find an approach that works best for you.